Small Business Retirement Plans in Newport News, VA

 401(k) Plans

-401(k)s are available to businesses of any size, and are highly adaptable.
-Employees may defer their salary as contributions, and employers can make annual contributions.
+401(k)s are available to businesses of any size, and are highly flexible.
+Employees may allocate their salary as contributions, and employers can make contributions every year.
 Most 401(k) plans come with significant tax planning advantages for both businesses and employees.
 They can include:

 Benefits of a 401(k) Plan

-- Tax Advantages: To reduce the employee’s taxable income, contributions are made tax-free initially.
+• Tax Advantages: To reduce the employee’s taxable income, contributions are made pre-tax.
 Alternatively, contributions can be made post-tax (Roth).
-Investments grow tax-free until withdrawn.
+Investments grow tax-deferred.

 Setting Up a 401(k) Plan

-- Choose a Plan Provider: Choose a provider that offers a range of investment choices, management assistance, and staff training.
+• Choose a Plan Provider: Select a provider that offers various investment choices, administrative support, and employee learning resources.

 Individual 401(k)

-This plan, also known as a i401(k), is designed to provide the same benefits as a company 401(k), but specifically for individuals who are independent contractors, or whose only employee is their spouse.
-Each year, you can contribute up to the annual 401(k) limit, and the employer may make a nonelective contribution up to a quarter of compensation or, if self-employed, an amount considering your earned income and deducting half of self-employment tax paid and contributions made by you during the year.
+This plan, also known as a Solo 401(k), is designed to provide the same benefits as a company 401(k), but specifically for individuals who are sole proprietors, or whose only employee is their spouse.
+Each year, you can contribute up to the annual 401(k) limit, and the employer may make a nonelective contribution up to 25% of compensation or, if self-employed, an amount considering your earned income and deducting half of self-employment tax paid and contributions made by you during the year.
 Additionally, you have the option to open a Roth 401(k) account, or roll over pre-tax assets.

 Setting Up an Individual 401(k)

-- Choose a Plan Provider: Select a financial institution or brokerage that offers Individual 401(k) plans.
-Search for providers with a range of investment options and lower fees.
+• Choose a Plan Provider: Pick a financial institution or brokerage that offers Individual 401(k) plans.
+Look for providers with various investment options and minimal fees.

 Profit Sharing Plans